casdoor/casdoor-website/docs/how-to-connect/cas.md

 - `/p3/proxyValidate` endpoint: `https://door.casdoor.com/cas/casbin/cas-java-app/p3/proxyValidate`
 - `/samlValidate` endpoint: `https://door.casdoor.com/cas/casbin/cas-java-app/samlValidate`

-See <https://apereo.github.io/cas/6.6.x/protocol/CAS-Protocol-Specification.html> for more information about CAS and its different versions, as well as parameters for these endpoints.
+For more information about CAS, its different versions, and parameters for these endpoints, refer to the [CAS Protocol Specification](https://apereo.github.io/cas/6.6.x/protocol/CAS-Protocol-Specification.html).

-### An example
+### An Example

-Here is an offical example <https://github.com/apereo/cas-sample-java-webapp>, which contains an example web app utilizing the offical CAS java client <https://github.com/apereo/java-cas-client>.
-By going through this example, we will illustrate how to connect to Casdoor via CAS.
+Here is an official example [GitHub Repository](https://github.com/apereo/cas-sample-java-webapp) that contains a web app and utilizes the official CAS Java client [GitHub Repository](https://github.com/apereo/java-cas-client).
+By going through this example, you can learn how to connect to Casdoor via CAS.

 :::note

-Note: Currently Casdoor only support all three versions of CAS: CAS 1.0 & 2.0 & CAS 3.0 .
+Note: Currently, Casdoor only supports all three versions of CAS: CAS 1.0, 2.0, and 3.0.

 :::

-The cas configuration is located in `src/main/webapp/WEB-INF/web.yml`.
+The CAS configuration is located in `src/main/webapp/WEB-INF/web.yml`.

-By default, this app uses CAS 3.0, which is specified by the following configurations.
+By default, this app uses CAS 3.0, which is specified by the following configurations:

 ```xml
 <filter-name>CAS Validation Filter</filter-name>
 <filter-class>org.jasig.cas.client.validation.Cas30ProxyReceivingTicketValidationFilter</filter-class>
 ```

-Suppose you want to protect this web app via CAS 2.0, you are supposed to change CAS Validation Filter to the following content.
+If you want to protect this web app using CAS 2.0, change the CAS Validation Filter to the following:

 ```xml
 <filter-name>CAS Validation Filter</filter-name>
 <filter-class>org.jasig.cas.client.validation.Cas20ProxyReceivingTicketValidationFilter</filter-class>
 ```

-If you want to use CAS 1.0, use
+For CAS 1.0, use the following:

 ```xml
 <filter-name>CAS Validation Filter</filter-name>
 <filter-class>org.jasig.cas.client.validation.Cas10TicketValidationFilter</filter-class>
 ```

-For all the appearances of parameter 'casServerUrlPrefix', change them to
+For all instances of the `casServerUrlPrefix` parameter, change them to:

 ```xml
 <param-name>casServerUrlPrefix</param-name>
 <param-value>http://door.casdoor.com/cas/casbin/cas-java-app</param-value>
 ```

-For all the appearances of parameter 'casServerLoginUrl' change them to
+For all instances of the `casServerLoginUrl` parameter, change them to:

 ```xml
 <param-name>casServerLoginUrl</param-name>
 <param-value>http://door.casdoor.com/cas/casbin/cas-java-app/login</param-value>
 ```

-If you need to customize more configurations, see <https://github.com/apereo/java-cas-client> for detailed information.
+If you need to customize more configurations, see the [Java CAS client GitHub Repository](https://github.com/apereo/java-cas-client) for detailed information.